burlachenkok/exploring-python3/python3-note.md

 The context in Python is a concept similar to C++'s scope.
 However, in Python, you can not create scopes inside the function.
 For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.
 In fact, in Python, there are only 4 contexts (which are in C++ terminology called scopes):

 * **Local Context/Scope.** The context inside the current function.
-As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope.
+As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope as it is in C++.

 * **Enclosing Context/Scope.** Locally declare a function inside a function.
 Variables from the parent function will be implicitly accessible to the children.